-A Background Check and Fingerprint Card Appeal may be needed to obtain a professional license in most states that require the applicant to get clearance, and this requires getting a background check.
-The reason this is so important is due to nurses and other healthcare workers working with vulnerable populations.
-Departments of Public Safety and the like in various states intend to regulate licensure in order to protect public health and safety.
+A Background Check and Fingerprint Card Appeal may be necessary to obtain a professional license in most states that require an applicant to get clearance.
+Firstly, this requires getting a background check.
+Having a background check is so important because nurses and other healthcare workers interact regularly with vulnerable populations.
+Departments of Public Safety, and the like, in various states regulate licensure in order to protect public health and safety.

 These background checks have different names in different states.
 For example, in Texas they are called fingerprint-based criminal history checks, in Arizona it is a fingerprint clearance card, and in Indiana it is a board criminal background check.

 If you need to obtain a background check, you can find directions on your state’s Board or Agency website.
 It’s here you can find the necessary applications you will need to complete for the check.
 In some states you must apply for a license prior to arranging for a fingerprint-based background check.
 Each state has its own rules and regulations and you should study them carefully before moving forward to get the fingerprinting done.
 Once this is complete, the background check is sent to the licensing board you are working with.